-Regularly, we don't delete them because we don't know where they are.
-But it's necessary because they can take up several gigabytes of space.
+We don't delete them because we don't know where they are.
+But it's necessary to delete them because they can take up several gigabytes of space.

-So the question is: where exactly are the temp files?
-Keep reading.
+So, where exactly are the temp files?
+Keep reading to find out.

 Where Are the Temporary Files on Mac?